BIGJRA/BIGJRA.github.io/rejuv.md

 The bottom row here contains a Hidden Power checker as well as a move relearner!
 Talk to the little girl here who dropped her Casteliacone.
-If you want to be mean, pick it up: it’s hidden right under her, and give it back.
+If you want to be mean, pick it up: it's hidden right under her, and give it back.
 If you want to be nice, change the weather to Snow or Blizzard, then buy one from the vendor and give it to her.